 Ensuring the Reliability of the Interstate Transmission System

 FERC has oversight authority for the Electric Reliability Organization (ERO), an independent, self-regulating entity that enforces mandatory electric reliability rules on all users, owners, and operators of the nation’s transmission system.
 These reliability rules require otherwise unregulated utilities, such as electric cooperatives and government-owned utilities, to comply with mandatory standards.

 In July 2006, FERC certified the North American Electric Reliability Corporation (NERC) as the ERO.
 In March 2007, FERC approved 83 NERC Reliability Standards, which became the first set of legally enforceable standards for the U.S. bulk power system, effective June 4, 2007.

 FERC also has limited backstop authority to site electric transmission facilities located in “national interest electric transmission corridors” if states cannot or will not act.
-The Department of Energy must identify such corridors, which may include any geographic area experiencing electric transmission capacity constraints or congestion.
+DOE must identify such corridors, which may include any geographic area experiencing electric transmission capacity constraints or congestion.

 Preventing Market Manipulation

 One of FERC’s key priorities is to help assure that energy markets operate fairly.
 FERC has authority to investigate and prosecute allegations of manipulation in the energy markets.
 FERC also responds to complaints and reports of market activities or transactions that may be considered market manipulation, an abuse of an affiliate relationship, a tariff violation, or other possible violations or concerns.
 FERC’s anti-manipulation rule allows the agency to asses civil penalties (fines) on companies or individuals found in violation of the rule.

 EEI actively participates in numerous FERC proceedings and files comments on behalf of our investor-owned electric company members.